Medical Education Division

 More frequent, smaller doses are better than larger, less-frequent doses.
 Smaller doses given IV are immediately effective, but wear off quickly.
 Whether that is an advantage or disadvantage depends on how close the woman is to delivery and her need for immediate pain relief.

-The greatest safety with narcotics is achieved when an antagonist (naloxone or Narcan) is available to treat the baby should depression appear.
+The greatest safety with narcotics is achieved when an antagonist (naloxone or Narcan) is available to treat the baby should respiratory depression appear.

 Intravenous injection